-Diet Tips for 6 Months Pregnant Woman
+Diet Tips for a 6 Months Pregnant Woman

-- Avoid taking any over-the-counter medications.
+- Avoid taking any over-the-counter medication.

 - Cravings are a natural part of pregnancy!
-Create a habit of indulging in healthy cravings like fruit and vegetables!
+Create a habit of indulging in healthy cravings like fruit and vegetables.

 A balanced diet leads to a healthy mommy, and a healthy mommy creates a healthy baby!